genomicepidemiology/ARGprofiler/README.md

 ```
 This command will create the directory ARGfinder in the current directory.

-Since ARGfinder is a snakemake pipeline the user should have snakemake installed.
+Since ARGfinder is a Snakemake pipeline the user should have Snakemake workflow management installed.

+## Getting started

+ARGfinder make use of Snakemake profile to specify configuration of the pipeline.
+The various flags that are needed, are specified in the files of the ``` profile_argfinder ``` directory.